Fernando Cruz (footballer)

-Fernando da Conceição Cruz (born 12 August 1940) is a Portuguese former professional footballer who played as a left-back.
+Fernando da Conceição Cruz (12 August 1940 – 16 August 2025) was a Portuguese professional footballer who played as a left-back, most notably for Benfica and the Portugal national team.

 Club career

 Born in Lisbon, Cruz was already first choice with Benfica at the age of 20, going on to win eight Primeira Liga championships with the club as well as four Portuguese Cups.
 He played in all five European Cup finals the side reached in the 60s, winning the 1961 and 1962 editions and appearing in 346 official games during his 11-year stint (one goal).

 Cruz ended his professional career in June 1971, after one year with newly-formed Paris Saint-Germain.
 After leaving France he headed to South America, and later to the United States, working as a manager in the latter nation.

 International career

 Cruz played 11 matches for Portugal, his first appearance being on 21 May 1961 in a 1–1 friendly draw with England.
 He was included in Otto Glória's squad for the 1966 FIFA World Cup finals, failing to make an appearance for the third-placed nation.